-Looking for a karate coach or karate classes in Chinatown ?
+Seeking a karate teacher or karate lessons in Chinatown ?

 What exactly is Karate?

-Karate is described as a Japanese martial-art whose physical aspects seek the development of defensive and counter-attacking body movements.
-The themes of classic karate training are fighting and self-defence, though its mental and moral aspects target the all round development of the individual.
-This is facilitated by way of the discipline and persistent effort required in training.
+Karate is a Japanese martial art whose physical aspects seek the development of defensive and counter-attacking body movements.
+The themes of conventional karate training are fighting and self-defence, though its mental and moral aspects concentration on the overall improvement of the individual.
+This is facilitated through the discipline and persistent effort required in training.